gklyne/annalist/documents/installing-annalist.md

 ## Run annalist as a background process

-To run annalist as a long-runnin g background process, use the following command:
+To run annalist as a long-running background process, use the following command:

     nohup annalist-manager runserver &